Climate change ‘overtakes pandemics as biggest global concern’

 They said that social cohesion and livelihood crises have deteriorated the most since the start of the pandemic, while saying it also heavily impacted climate action, mental health and extreme weather.

+The WEF, which has postponed its annual Davos conference until the summer due to the Omicron variant of coronavirus, said the pandemic has widened the gulf between rich and poor countries, and the technology divide.

+It cautioned over a “vaccine inequality” that is causing uneven economic recoveries worldwide and risks stoking social and geopolitical tensions, while it added that 3.6 billion people still do not have sufficient access to the internet.

-“Health and economic disruptions are compounding social cleavages,” said World Economic Forum managing director Saadia Zahidi.
+“Health and economic disruptions are compounding social cleavages,” said WEF managing director Saadia Zahidi.

 “This is creating tensions at a time when collaboration within societies and among the international community will be fundamental to ensure a more even and rapid global recovery.